 Visit our departmental pages:

-Randy Marchand, Lands Supervisor - Randy has been employed with OKIB since May 27, 1991 and has held the Land Supervisor position since 1995.
+Randy Marchand, Lands Supervisor – A member of the Okanagan Indian Band.
+Randy has been employed with OKIB since May 27, 1991, and has held the Lands Supervisor position since 1995.

 His position oversees the INAC Reserve Land and Environment Management Program for OKIB Reserve lands to ensure the registration of land transactions on the six Reserves of the Okanagan Indian Band.
 This includes Locatee transactions, Locatee lease proposals, Locatee survey projects, OKIB Council Designation process, OKIB Leases, Addition to Reserve process, OKIB Permits, and includes providing information to OKIB legal counsel on the OKIB Specific Claims.